cromewar/World-of-Hackathon-Wingbirds/README.md

 > [web3's newest trusty tool for hackthon team building.](https://tippi-fifestarr.github.io/Ultimate-Blockchain-Productivity-Platform/w0hw/)

+## Live Page
+You can checkout a live demo of the projec [here](https://twilight-dust-2356.on.fleek.co/).

 Things happen.
 Harddrives crash.
 We get busy, priorities change.
 Technologies move forward.
 Teams build.
 > How many great projects, ideas, and team dreams die on the vine?